Signal Conditioning and Amplification

 For example, in-vehicle measurements of sound often have very strong low-frequency content below 20 Hz.
 A 20 Hz high-pass filter will attenuate the signal below the audio range which may improve the measurement system's noise floor at mid to high frequencies.

-When using data acquisition equipment with adjustable input ranges, the noise floor of the complete measurement system (from transducer through conditioning to data acquisition) can be improved by adding gain in the conditioner.
+Minimum and Maximum Gain: When using data acquisition system with adjustable input signal ranges, the noise floor of the complete measurement system (from transducer through conditioning to data acquisition) can be improved by adding gain in the conditioner.

-Rack mounting is a convenient way of organising laboratory- based measurement systems where all the conditioning and data acquisition can be combined into one frame.
+Multi-unit Rack: Assembling a rack for mounting is a convenient way of organising laboratory- based measurement systems where all the conditioning and data acquisition are combined.
 For most signal conditioners, you can order an optional 19-inch rack and/or a multi-unit frame, with which a single or more conditioner can be mounted together.

-For acoustic transducers, signal conditioning adds many useful features.
+For acoustic transducers, signal conditioning adds many benefits, such as:

-Charge Injection Calibration (CIC) is a technique for on-line verification of the integrity of the entire measurement chain, for example, microphone, preamplifier and cabling.
+CIC (Charge Injection Calibration): CIC is a technique for on-line verification of the integrity of the entire measurement chain, for example, microphone, preamplifier and cabling.
 Even microphones remote from the input stage/conditioning amplifier can be verified.

 B‐, C‐, and D‐weighting Filters

-Sound measurements can also specify B‐, C‐ or D‐weighting instead of the more common A‐weighting.
+To accurately measure sound, one can also specify B‐, C‐ or D‐weighting instead of the more common A‐weighting.
 These additional weightings also reflect the acuity of the human ear, which does not respond equally to all frequencies, but also has a different response at different sound pressure levels.